 Lotte World - Make a Miracle Winter Festival

 The annual Lotte Word Make a Miracle Winter Festival is currently underway and will continue until Dec.31, where visitors can see Christmas decorations at the festival site.
 There are attractions such as Santa’s Village and Happy Christmas Parade.

 For more information in Korean, English, Japanese, Chinese, including admission and participation fees, visit the homepage at adventure.lotteworld.com.

 E-World Starlight Festival

 The E-World Starlight Festival in Daegu features 10 million lights in a large area around E-World and 83 Tower.
 Hot air balloons, illuminated roses and mask light decorations are all part of this carnival-like festival.

 Large trees are decorated along the 200-meter Light Road, as well as the Umbrella Road, Carnival Road and a photo zone with 1,000 lights.
 Some 10,000 light-emitting diode roses cover the “proposal stairs.”

 For more information in Korean, English, Japanese or Chinese, call the travel hotline at 1330.
 The homepage (www.eworld.kr) is only in Korean.

 The Herb Island Lighting Festival creates a romantic ambiance with beautiful lighting displays.
 Visitors can enjoy the pink wish tunnel, sparkling buildings, Santa Village, photo zone and other twinkling places.

 It is open to visitors of all ages, and tickets cost 9,000 won.
+It is held until April 30, 2020.
 Children, senior citizens, people with disabilities and groups of 20 or more get in for 7,000 won per person.